ChrisSantosLang/redscience/README.rst

 science as inexpensive and accessible as playing a video game.
 The speed with which redscience can expose design-flaws in our inherited Blue-engineered social institutions is so shocking that a warning is merited: Although ignorance may cause more damage in the long-run, truth has its own sting!
+(A `design effort
+<https://www.democracylab.org/projects/1356>`_ has begun to minimize that sting)

 Next Steps
 ----------